-Risk Appetite and Governance
+Risk appetite and governance

 FMO has a cautious appetite for ESG risk in investments.
 FMO strives to ensure that investments are brought in line with our ESG risk mitigation requirements in a credible and reasonable time frame.
-It is understood and accepted that customers/investees need knowledge and resources to implement ESG improvements, so full adherence cannot generally be expected at inception of the relationship.
+It is understood and accepted that customers/investees need knowledge and resources to implement ESG improvements, so full adherence cannot generally be expected at the start of the relationship.
 Consequently, the appetite for ESG risk is open during the initial phases of an investment and reduces over time.
 The appetite for unmitigated ESG risk is minimal for repeat investments.
 At the portfolio level, FMO also has a cautious appetite for ESG risk.
-In view of FMO’s own available capacity to support and monitor customers/investees in improving their ESG risk mitigation, FMO seeks a manageable mix of customers/investees with (partially) unmitigated ESG risk and customers/investees with adequate risk mitigation in place.
+In view of FMO’s own capacity to support and monitor customers/investees in improving their ESG risk mitigation, FMO seeks a manageable mix of customers/investees with (partially) unmitigated ESG risk and customers/investees with adequate risk mitigation in place.
 FMO accepts a limited gap in successful ESG risk management to our standards.
 This gap acknowledges residual risk posed by contextual and implementation challenges in our markets.

-In addition, for customers with a high ESG risk category, FMO monitors and rates gross risk and customer performance on key ESG risk themes using FMO’s proprietary Sustainability Information System (SIS).
+In addition, for customers with a high ESG risk, FMO monitors and rates gross risk and customer performance on key ESG risk themes using FMO’s proprietary Sustainability Information System (SIS).
 SIS ratings are revised throughout the lifetime of the investment as part of the annual review cycle of each customer, enabling FMO to have an up-to-date portfolio-wide view of the ESG risks in its portfolio.

-Risk Appetite and Governance
+Risk appetite and governance

 Business model and strategy execution risk